-I am a second-year PhD candidate in Sociology at the Ecole des Hautes Etudes en Sciences Sociales (EHESS); I conduct my research at the Interdisciplinary Research Institute on Social Issues (IRIS).
+I am a third-year PhD candidate in Sociology at the Ecole des Hautes Etudes en Sciences Sociales (EHESS); I conduct my research at the Interdisciplinary Research Institute on Social Issues (IRIS).

 I am also a lecturer in epistemology and sociology at Sorbonne University and Paris-Saclay University.

 After a dual degree between Sciences Po Paris in Political Science and La Sorbonne Paris IV in French Literature, I graduated in 2019 from the Environmental Policy master’s at Sciences Po (Paris School of International Affairs).
 I then decided to pursue a master of research in Territories, Spaces, Societies at EHESS during which I wrote a master’s thesis entitled « The Manufacture of the Illegitimate – An ethnography of Beirut’s bus line 15 ».

 My research focuses on the stakes surrounding the regulation of private transport in cities where they constitute the only shared transport available.
 My fieldwork focuses more specifically on the bus network in Beirut.
 My research themes include the romanticization of urban poverty, the question of the empirical manifestation of the presence of the State in the practices of dwellers, and the invention of the city through discourse.

 A longtime bus passenger in Beirut, I started researching the bus network when I joined Bus Map Project’s team as visiting researcher.
 Bus Map Project is a group of cartographers and riders working to document the Lebanese bus network.
 As a passenger, I had started to wonder how the invisibilization and romanticization of the bus network in Lebanon influenced the mobility practices of its users and non-users.
 The questions that arose alongside this first interrogation fueled my desire to join Bus Map Project and then to pursue my research in academia.